18F/formservice-iac/README.md

         - Image version
 1. Log in to the AWS Console to review the infrastructure before starting the deployment
     1. Navigate to `AWS Console > EC2 > Target Groups`
+        - Select the relevant target group
+            - `faas-<environment>-hub-<tenant>-formio-tg`
+        - Click the **Targets** tab
         - Before running `terragrunt apply`, we expect there to be two healthy registered targets for the target group
-            - `faas-<environment>-hub-<tenant>-formio-tg`
     1. In another tab, navigate to `AWS Console > ECS > Clusters`
     1. Click on the appropriate cluster
         - `faas-<environment>-hub-formio-ecs-cluster`